Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: There's fewer ships, cleaner water.

-NATASHA ROMANOFF: You know, if you're about to tel
+NATASHA ROMANOFF: You know, if you're about to tell